Skip navigation

 Will you be flying with your cat, taking an extended trip where you’ll need to spend the night somewhere, or possibly even traveling with two cats?
 Read up on some additional tips on how to travel with your cat.

-How to Commute With a Dog: 3 Easy Steps
+How to Commute With a Pet: 3 Easy Steps

-If your four-legged best bud is commuting with you to the office, there are a few steps you can take ahead of time to help decrease stress for both parties.
+If your four-legged best bud is joining you on your daily travels, there are a few steps you can take ahead of time to help decrease stress for the both of you.

 1. Give yourself plenty of time.
 With your dog in tow, you may need some extra time to get yourself situated, for them to use the restroom, and even for random people who may stop you to either comment on or try to pet your dog.
 All of these small items can quickly add up, and before you know it, you may be running late.